ViTa-Plane/agi_custom_nodes/README.md

 A collection of custom ComfyUI nodes used in my personal workflows.
 Tested on ComfyUI 0.22.0 with ComfyUI_frontend v1.43.18

 Usage:
-in ComfyUI  interface right click --> add custom nodes --> agi
+in ComfyUI  interface right click --> add node --> agi

 descriptions: